 Egg donation really is a life-changing gift for would-be parents facing a future without children.
 Some of our egg donors are making an utterly selfless decision to help those less fortunate than themselves to become parents.
 There’s no payment within the UK for donating eggs, but the Human Fertilisation & Embryology Authority (HFEA) allows an altruistic egg donor to receive expenses of £750.

 Egg share donation

 Many other women may be in need of fertility treatment themselves and understand all too well the heartbreak of failing to conceive.
 So, as a part of their own IVF treatment, women may choose to donate half of their collected eggs to help another woman.
 This is known as egg sharing.
-An egg share donor is able to receive free IVF in doing so.
+An egg share donor is able to be rewarded with a funded cycle of IVF in doing so.

 You can call us in confidence on 01992 78 50 65 to discuss the criteria and implications of becoming an egg share donor.

 All egg donors must be under 36 years of age and produce good quality eggs.
 You would initially be asked to have a comprehensive fertility assessment to confirm your suitability to donate.
 We would also need confirmation via your family doctor that you are fit and healthy with no history of you or your immediate family of any inheritable diseases.